Cohomogeneity one Ricci Solitons from Hopf Fibrations: Abstract

 \section{Abstract}

 This paper studies cohomogeneity one Ricci solitons.
-If the isotropy representation of the principal orbit $G/K$ consists of two inequivalent $\Ad_K$-invariant irreducible summands, the existence of parameter families of non-homothetic complete steady and expanding Ricci solitons on non-trivial bundles is shown.
+If the isotropy representation of the principal orbit $G/K$ consists of two inequivalent $\Ad_K$-invariant irreducible summands, the existence of continuous families of non-homothetic complete steady and expanding Ricci solitons on non-trivial bundles is shown.
 These examples were detected numerically by Buzano-Dancer-Gallaugher-Wang.
 The analysis of the corresponding Ricci flat trajectories is used to reconstruct Einstein metrics of positive scalar curvature due to B\"ohm.
-The techniques also yield unifying proofs for the existence of $m$-quasi-Einstein metrics.
+The techniques also apply to $m$-quasi-Einstein metrics.